 How to Write a Compelling Profile of a Person

-A profile is a type of feature story and usually focuses on a person.
-A profile is a somewhat specific term for a story about a person.
-It usually focuses on what's important or interesting about that person now.
+A profile is a type of feature story and usually focuses on a person and what's important or interesting about that person at the moment.
 For example, the journalist Gay Talese did a famous profile of Frank Sinatra, called "Frank Sinatra Has a Cold" and spoke to the singer's entourage since Sinatra would not grant an interview.

-- On a news angle or an aspect of the person's personal or professional life
+- News angles or aspects of the subject's personal or professional life

-- Explaining the reasons why the person is newsworthy, relevant and interesting
+- Explanations for why the subject is newsworthy, relevant, and interesting

-- Include major elements of hard news stories, but also provide readers with details that capture the essence of the person being profiled.
+- Include major elements of hard news stories, but also provide readers with details that capture the essence of the subject being profiled

 Writing a compelling profile involves a few different components.
-First, the interview portion is often considered the most important aspect of pulling just the right story together.
-Second, care with putting pen to paper will help you bring the person to live in a way that is genuine, believable and interesting.
-And third, crossing your T's and dotting your I's will help tell the story clearly and succinctly.
-To ensure the three components come together smoothly, here are 10 tips for writing better and more compelling profiles:
+Research and preparation is always the most important part of writing, and for feature profiles, the interview often is the most important step in putting together a strong story.
+When sitting down to write the profile, care with putting pen to paper will help you bring the person to life in a way that is genuine, believable, and interesting.
+To put this together in the form of a compelling feature, consider these 10 tips for writing better and more compelling profiles:

 - Create an outline.
 Once you're ready to write, review your notes and mark down the most interesting points and quotes you would like to use to shape your story about this person.
 Consider what was most surprising and build your story's structure around the peaks and most compelling parts of the conversation.